SAP-archive/Fiori-for-iOS-Roadshow-2019/README.md

 ## Download and installation

-To use the Project Book it is necesseray to deploy the backend in your SAP Cloud Platform account.
-This will be described in the [Setup Cloud Foundry](https://github.wdf.sap.corp/d061070/Project-Book/blob/master/Backends/Setup%20Cloud%20Foundry.md) file or [Setup Neo](https://github.wdf.sap.corp/d061070/Project-Book/blob/master/Backends/Setup%20Neo.md).
+To follow the workshop it is necesseray to deploy the backend in your SAP Cloud Platform account.
+This will be described in the [Setup Cloud Foundry](https://github.wdf.sap.corp/d061070/Project-Book/blob/master/Backends/Setup%20Cloud%20Foundry.md) file.

 ## How to obtain support